Browse Previous Page | Table of Contents | Browse Next Page

 (1) Briefs may be prepared using a printing, duplicating or copying process capable of producing a clear letter quality black image on white paper, but shall not include ordinary carbon copies.
 If briefs timely filed do not conform to this rule or are not clearly legible, the clerk of the supreme court may require that new copies be substituted, but the filing shall not thereby be deemed untimely.

 Each brief shall be in pamphlet form upon good quality, nonclinging paper 8 ˝ by 11 inches in size, with front and back covers of durable quality.
-Each brief shall have a minimum margin of one inch on the binding side and shall be firmly bound at the left margin.
+Each brief shall have a minimum margin of one and one-half (1½) inch on all sides and shall be firmly bound at the left margin.
 Any metal or plastic spines, fasteners or staples shall be flush with the covers and shall be covered by tape.
 The covers shall be flush with the pages of the case.
 See also Rule 26(5).

 If briefs are produced by commercial printing or duplicating firms, or, if produced otherwise and the covers to be described are available, the cover of the brief of the appealing party should be blue; that of the opposing party, red; that of an intervenor or amicus curiae, green; and that of any reply brief, including the answering brief in accordance with Rule 16(8), gray.
 The cover of the appendix, if separately printed, should be white.